 - The hike is not recommended for young children

 - A guide is needed for groups of more than 10

-- Arrange boat transfers in person as there is poor phone signal reception in the national park
+- Arrange boat transfers in person as there is poor phone signal reception (Celcom works better than Digi) in the national park

-- Before entering the park, you must register with your intended trail and estimated return time
+- Before entering the park, you must register with your intended destination and activities

 - Penang Botanical Gardens – Visit The Green Lungs Of Penang!

 - Fort Cornwallis Penang – UNESCO Heritage Site In George Town

 - Entopia By Penang Butterfly Farm – Walk Among Hundreds Of Live Butterflies!

 Monkey Beach Penang is one of the prettiest beaches in Penang.
 Reason enough to make a trip to Penang National Park if you like being outdoors!

 Hike through the scenic jungle trail and chill by the quaint beach afterward, or simply take a boat there to just enjoy the surf and sand!